Tour 13 – Golden Highlights of the South

 Experience the diversity of the Icelandic horse in its natural environment, far from civilization, and how Icelanders travelled in the old days with a herd of free-running horses.
-Every rider gets the chance to try between 10 and 15 different horses, which develops riding skills.
+Every rider gets the chance to try 2 or 3 different horses each day, which develops riding skills.

 As an experienced rider I am ALWAYS looking to ride when I travel but so often the rides are not catered to different levels and I end up on a brain-dead robot in a line with 14 other people.
 Not at all what I want.
 I was SO THRILLED that not only does Eldhestar have a ride specifically available for experienced riders but my horse was ACTUALLY A HORSE who responded to cues and even had some opinions of her own.
 It was a beautiful tour and our guide allowed our small group of 6 to set the pace and had a general attitude of “you know horses, do what you want just be safe”.
 It was awesome.
 I was a very satisfied horse girl.

 8 days, 7 nights – 7 days on horseback

 see overview at the end of the page

 Riding distance: 215 km.
 Around 20 – 45 km (4 – 9 hours) per day.

 English speaking guide, riding and safety equipment and transfer from/to Reykjavik.

 Accommodation 2 night in a guesthouse in shared rooms, 5 nights sleeping bag accommodation in farms and simple mountain huts in shared rooms.

 What to bring

 Good shoes, comfortable pants (riding pants not necessary), gloves and a buff is recommended and if you want to bring a camera, please bring a small waist bag as backpacks cannot be taken on horseback.